 - Adding supports to your model for overhanging parts

-- Bureau: If your model is complex and requires other processes such as mould-making and casting, it may be better to go to a bureau where you will get comprehensive support.
-Although these are expensive, they will help you get your model right first time
+- Bureau: If your model is complex and requires other processes such as mould-making and casting, it may be better to go to a bureau (i.e. Digits2Widgets) where you will get comprehensive support.
+Although these might seem to be more expensive, they will help you get your model right first time.

 Please note that Anarkik3D have no control over your dealings with third party services.
 If you experience any problems whilst uploading or when you receive your 3D printed model, please contact the company directly.